Mallikarjun-V/spring-boot/microservices/README.md.txt

 Test API
 curl http://host:8081/api/users

-Microservices are can communitae through conatiner names if connected to the same bridge network
+Microservices can communicate through conatiner names if connected to the same bridge network.

+#to check memory and CPU usage
+$ docker stats
+# shows stats for all the containers

+$ docker stats api-service
+#shows memory stats by conetainer name : api-service